-Since 2008, Slow Food UW interns have been regulars at the South Madison Farmers Market, encouraging students to trek down South Park Street to meet local farmers, try out some of Madison’s best produce, and visit the restaurants and businesses along the way.
-This campus-community partnership promotes a “two-way street” of information and resource sharing between UW-Madison and South Madison, cultivating a greater sense of community within all participants.
+Since 2008, Slow Food-UW has encouraged students to trek down South Park Street to meet local farmers, interact with community members, and visit the restaurants and businesses along the way.
+This campus-community partnership promotes a “two-way street” of learning between UW-Madison and South Madison.

-Beginning at the South Madison Farmers’ Market, we asked market manager Robert Pierce, “What can Slow Food UW do to help you?”
-Robert immediately asked us to engage the youth and teach them how to cook.
-From there, we can reach their families, and continue to aid pre-existing organizations and community-led efforts in promoting “good, clean, and fair” food through cooking, gardening, and other food-based programming.
+This branch began at the South Madison Farmers’ Market when we asked market manager Robert Pierce, “What can Slow Food-UW do to help you?”
+Robert immediately asked us to engage with youth and teach them how to cook.
+From there, we sought to aid preexisting organizations and community-led efforts in promoting “good, clean, and fair” food through cooking, gardening, and other food-based programming.
 We have expanded our reach over the years and now work with the Boys and Girls Club, Odyssey Program, Wisconsin Institute for Discovery, and Goodman Library.

 If you’re interested in learning more about the urban agricultural initiatives in the diverse communities just south of campus, join our efforts and shoot us an email at slowfooduw [at] gmail [dot] com.